Chebuya/awesome-notes/README.md

 This is a Git repository that contains a list of software and services i use List of Software and Services

-🐍 Pyypl - A Python library for making HTTP requests and handling responses.
+💳 Pyypl - A virtual card service that is available in Russia.

 ☁️ Cloudflare - A CDN and DNS provider for websites.